 Accommodation in Greyton

 The bed and breakfast accommodation in Greyton is fewer in number but just as impressive.
 If you enjoy waking up to a ready-made breakfast, which can range from a selection of cold delicacies to a hot traditional English breakfast then this is the option for you.
 There are additional features like a guest library, woodland garden, swimming pool and the option to hire a bike and picnic hamper.
-There is a healing retreat as well as honeymoon suites with copper spa baths and a fire place.
-Others boast historical significance such as a B&B that is one of the oldest buildings in Greyton, built in 1860, and now sleeps up to 15 people very comfortably.
+There is a healing retreat as well as honeymoon suites with copper spa baths and a fireplace.
+Others boast historical significance such as a B&B that is one of the oldest buildings in Greyton, built-in 1860, and now sleeps up to 15 people very comfortably.

-If you can think of nothing better than staying in one of the charming country houses then you need look no further.
+If you can think of nothing better than staying in one of the charming country houses then you need to look no further.
 You can choose from an eco-lodge or experience an authentic farm experience where there is no electricity.
-It will feel like traveling back in time where you have to heat water with gas and use lamps and candles for light.
+It will feel like travelling back in time where you have to heat water with gas and use lamps and candles for light.
 The camping and caravan sites in Greyton are perfect for anyone that likes to get back to nature.
 There are a handful of camping spots and all of them take advantage of the sheer beauty of the area.
 You can camp on a riverside or under the shelter of grandfather pines and sentries of silky oaks.
-Some campsites are solar-powered and there are often activities like kayaking and mountain biking available.
+Some campsites are solar-powered and there are often activities that include kayaking and mountain biking available.

-Greyton has it all when it comes to natural charm and friendly people.
+Greyton has it all when it comes to natural-charm and friendly people.
 While the accommodation is something you will be happy to return to after a day wandering through the leafy village.